mhossen2022/azure-synapse-labs/steps/11_run_pipelines_for_loading_dimensions_and_fact/documentation.md

+## Run Pipelines for Loading Dimensions and Fact

 1. Select **_“Integrate”_** and execute pipelines in below mentioned sequence.

 2. Select **_“IndependentDimensions”_**, then click on **_"Debug”_** or select **_“Trigger Now”_** option under **_“Add Trigger”_**